 Arnold Mühren (37 years and 23 days)

 The 1988 final in Munich will forever be remembered for Van Basten's volley but few know the significance of Mühren's appearance.
-The former AFC Ajax, FC Twente, Ipswich Town FC and Manchester United FC midfielder delivered the ball for Van Basten to give the Dutch a two-goal lead and he remains the oldest member of any winning team.
+The former Ajax, Twente, Ipswich Town and Manchester United midfielder delivered the ball for Van Basten to give the Dutch a two-goal lead and he remains the oldest member of any winning team.
 "Only when we came back to Holland did we realise the madness, the sheer joy and the celebrations that were going on," he recalled.
 "We missed all that in Germany.
 The boat trip in Amsterdam was a high point, I couldn't believe what I saw."

 Oldest player in a final:

 Jens Lehmann (38 years and 232 days)

 Having enjoyed a successful career with Schalke, Borussia Dortmund and Arsenal, Lehmann was on course to bow out of international football on a high in 2008, only to be denied a winners' medal by Spain.
 The goalkeeper was an ever-present in Germany's run to the final, keeping two clean sheets on the way, but could not prevent Fernando Torres sealing Spain's first major title in 44 years in Vienna.
 It will have been a mere consolation for the German to learn that he set a record that night as the oldest player to have appeared in a European Championship final.